ITV/servicebox/README.md

 # Service box

-A type safe library to define and run test dependencies using scala and Docker containers.
+A library to define and run test dependencies using scala and Docker containers.

 ## Containers and integration testing

-Scala's strong type system, when used properly, can help avoiding a range of otherwise common bugs, often removing the need for pedantic, low-level unit testing.
-However, we still find highly valuable testing the integration of several software components.
-It is in fact at this level that we spot most errors (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently across different database vendors, race conditions, etc.).
+Scala's powerful type system can help avoiding a range of otherwise common bugs, removing the need for pedantic, low-level unit testing.
+However, testing how the various components integrate into a larger system is still necessary.
+It is in fact at this higher level that errors are typically discovered (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently across different database vendors, etc.).

-Recently, we have started using Docker to streamline the way we run this type of tests, both on our development machines and on our continuous integration environment.
-By allowing us to reproduce a realistic production environment with great flexibility and speed, containers help increase confidence in our testing and continuous integration process.
+Servicebox allows to define external dependencies in idiomatic scala, managing their lifecycle and execution within Docker containers.
+The main goal is to support developers in writing effective and reliable integration tests, by making easier to setup a CI/CD environment that closely resembles the production one.

 ### Status